BanderosikUa/book-site/src/README.md

 # Book-site
 This site designed to buy, search and rating books.

+## Requirements
+To install all libraries run the following:
+`pip install -r requirements.txt`

+Also, you need set up your virtual environment.

 ### Settings
 Converted to python package, that contains base, local, production, staging and test .py files for all servers we need to start.